thefurnaceguy/thefurnaceguy/README.md

-## 👋 what's up? i'm Raster!
+## 👋 What's up?
+I'm Sr.MollyX
-a 15yo argentine boy who is interested on rvc, gpt-sovits and other ai related things. i also make java edition resource packs for fun.
+I'm supposed to post something here but what does it matter

-it's a pleasure to meet ya.
+Nice to meet you I guess